 “The trial will give us valuable information as to how they can be used, and people's views of them as a mode of transport.”

 Joe Lewin, CEO at Zwings, said: “It is great to see how many Keele University students are so excited by the introduction of the e-scooter rental scheme to the campus.
 We recognise that we now play an important role in supporting students and key workers to travel at a social distance in a sustainable manner.
 We are working in close accordance with local representatives in Newcastle-under-Lyme, including the NHS and Keele University, to make additional scooters and parking bays available to best serve the needs of the local community.
 With a further enhancement to our sanitation initiatives we are providing an effective alternative to public bus services during Covid-19.”

 Holly Brooks, Athletics Union and Sport Officer, trialled the e-scooters on campus and said: “I think the e-scooters will be a great addition to Keele student life.
 They’re easy to use and definitely pack a punch, which is certainly needed for travelling up Keele bank.
 The e-scooters are very affordable too, they’re cheaper than a taxi and better for the environment.
 I can’t wait to use them again.”

-Second year student Qasim Enver believes they will be a new eco-friendly mode of transport.
+Fourth year student Qasim Enver believes they will be a new eco-friendly mode of transport.

 Qasim said: “The e-scooters are a fantastic and innovative mode of transport which are eco-friendly, they are also fun to ride and after having spent some time on them, I would want to go on them again.
 I feel with Covid-19, a lot of people may not want to take public transport and this alternative to walking is brilliant to get from Keele to Newcastle-under-Lyme.
 Overall, I feel this is a great thing for the students at Keele.”